Ticketmaster Announces Cancellation of Public Sale for Taylor Swift ‘Eras’ Tickets - NewsBreak

 - 90% fewer tickets are currently posted for resale on secondary markets than a typical on sale, which is exactly why the artist team wanted to use Verified Fan to sell their tickets.
 Ticketmaster is not currently reselling any Taylor tickets.

-The post Ticketmaster Announces Cancellation of Public Sale for Taylor Swift ‘Eras’ Tickets appeared first on Wilson County Source .
+The post Ticketmaster Announces Cancellation of Public Sale for Taylor Swift ‘Eras’ Tickets appeared first on Cheatham County Source .

 Comments / 0